svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 ### Mediators
 **Requirements:** Complete KYC and video interview, Certified Analysts

-**Rights:** Mediators act as referees when a project team submit conflicting data into the grid or when data cannot reach consensus on whether it is considered good or wrong.
+**Rights:** Mediators act as referees when a project team submits conflicting data into the grid or when data cannot reach consensus on whether it is considered good or wrong.
 They communicate with projects to let them know about their grid submission on Svandis platform.
 They are the bridge between projects and the Strategic Development office.
 Analysing internal statistics and suggesting platform improvement are tasks that will be done at this top ranking level on the Svandis platform.
 Mediators are dedicated community members who will have ongoing responsibility in the platform as it evolves.

 ## Rating and Svandis Power